usmanl1/SENG-A4-20/README.md

 **Analysis**
 In the line "return this.lower / 2.0 + this.upper / 2.0;" we replaced with double addition with another division.
 This killed our tests because the expected values changed due to the change of the operators used in the return statement.

+## contains(double value)

+**Mutation**
+less than to greater than -> Killed

+**Analysis**
+In the line "return (value >= this.lower && value <= this.upper);", we replaced the less-than operator ("<=") with the greater-than operator (">=").
+This alteration occurred within the contains(double value) method, which returns a boolean indicating whether the provided double value falls within the specified range.
+By changing the evaluation operators, we modified the logic determining whether a value is within the range, leading to a change in the expected boolean output of the method.
+Consequently, our tests failed as they were expecting different boolean values due to this operator substitution.

+## intersects(double b0, double b1)

+**Mutation**
+negated conditional -> Killed

+**Analysis**
+In the line "return (b1 > this.lower);", we negated the conditional statement.
+This change occurred within the intersects(double b0, double b1) method, which verifies if both b0 and b1 fall within the range specified by the object.
+By negating the conditional, we altered the logic determining whether the provided values intersect with the range.
+Consequently, the expected boolean values differed from the actual results, leading to test failures.

+## combine(Range range1, Range range2)

+**Mutation**
+Removed call to Math.min -> Killed

+**Analysis**
+We removed the line "double l = Math.min(range1.getLowerBound(), range2.getLowerBound());", which was essential for combining two range objects by selecting the lowest value from each.
+As a result, our tests lost their expected behavior regarding the lower bounds of the combined range object, leading to test failures.

+In the line "return (value >= this.lower && value <= this.upper);", we replaced the less-than operator ("<=") with the greater-than operator (">=").
+This alteration occurred within the contains(double value) method, which returns a boolean indicating whether the provided double value falls within the specified range.
+By changing the evaluation operators, we modified the logic determining whether a value is within the range, leading to a change in the expected boolean output of the method.
+Consequently, our tests failed as they were expecting different boolean values due to this operator substitution.

 # Report all the statistics and the mutation score for each test class

 # Analysis drawn on the effectiveness of each of the test classes